 Policy Preparation and Implementation

-Christian & Small further protects our clients’ interests by drafting current policies and procedures manuals.
+Christian & Small further protects their clients’ interests by drafting current policies and procedures manuals.
 These include employee handbooks that outline sexual harassment, drugs and alcohol and e-mail, voice mail and social media policies.
-We prepare and review policies and procedures, employment applications, employment contracts, nondisclosure agreements and severance documents to reduce risk and ensure compliance with federal and state laws.
+The Birmingham employee benefits lawyers prepare and review policies and procedures, employment applications, employment contracts, nondisclosure agreements and severance documents to reduce risk and ensure compliance with federal and state laws.

-Our management training seminars equip supervisors to handle tough workplace issues.
-Our training is focused on areas such as sensitizing employees to issues dealing with hiring and firing, sexual harassment and responding promptly and appropriately to the daily issues affecting the workforce.
+Christian & Small’s management training seminars equip supervisors to handle tough workplace issues.
+Their training is focused on areas such as sensitizing employees to issues dealing with hiring and firing, sexual harassment and responding promptly and appropriately to the daily issues affecting the workforce.

 Preventive and Compliance Counseling

 As the saying goes, “An ounce of prevention is worth a pound of cure.”
-We believe that the best way to avoid charges, lawsuits and liability is for employers to seek legal advice and management training in advance before an employment action is taken.
-We conduct comprehensive employment audits to expose problem areas before they become legal nightmares.
+The firm believes that the best way to avoid charges, lawsuits and liability is for employers to seek legal advice and management training in advance before an employment action is taken.
+The Birmingham employee benefits lawyers conduct comprehensive employment audits to expose problem areas before they become legal nightmares.

 Litigation and Administrative Hearings

-Our lawyers have extensive experience in protecting and defending clients in federal and state courtrooms or in administrative hearings.
-Should litigation become necessary, we immediately devise an aggressive defense strategy that is specific to the client and the matter at hand.
-We analyze the issues, available defenses and potential liability to enable our clients to make fully informed decisions regarding the best strategy to address the charge.
-Our team then designs an approach that focuses the case on the best defenses available.
+The Birmingham employee benefits lawyers have extensive experience in protecting and defending clients in federal and state courtrooms or in administrative hearings.
+Should litigation become necessary, they immediately devise an aggressive defense strategy that is specific to the client and the matter at hand.
+The attorneys analyze the issues, available defenses and potential liability to enable their clients to make fully informed decisions regarding the best strategy to address the charge.
+Christian & Small’s team then designs an approach that focuses the case on the best defenses available.

-We constantly adjust our plan to respond to new developments.
-With our approach, the plaintiff does not control the course of proceedings or the arguments that may ultimately be presented to a court or jury – we do.
-We stay in constant communication during the entire course of any administrative hearing or litigious matter so you are a full participant in the process.
+The Birmingham employee benefits lawyers constantly adjust their plan to respond to new developments.
+With their approach, the plaintiff does not control the course of proceedings or the arguments that may ultimately be presented to a court or jury – we do.
+The attorneys stay in constant communication during the entire course of any administrative hearing or litigious matter so you are a full participant in the process.

 Corporate and Transactional Services

-With support from Christian & Small’s well-respected corporate and transactional practice, our Labor and employment attorneys are able to render sound advice on all requests from clients dealing with contractual issues.
-We provide counseling on the many issues presented by mergers, acquisitions and downsizing.
-Our firm’s attorneys are frequently asked to negotiate and modify benefit packages and structure transactions as well as create and review severance packages and non-compete agreements.
-If a client’s business is forced to downsize, our attorneys are often asked to implement sound plans designed to minimize disruption to the client’s daily business operations and to comply with all laws.
+With support from Christian & Small’s well-respected corporate and transactional practice, the Labor and employment attorneys are able to render sound advice on all requests from clients dealing with contractual issues.
+They provide counseling on the many issues presented by mergers, acquisitions and downsizing.
+Christian & Small’s attorneys are frequently asked to negotiate and modify benefit packages and structure transactions as well as create and review severance packages and non-compete agreements.
+If a client’s business is forced to downsize, the Birmingham employee benefits attorneys are often asked to implement sound plans designed to minimize disruption to the client’s daily business operations and to comply with all laws.

 - Represented a variety of businesses in well over 100 matters involving charges and claims of unlawful discrimination, retaliation and interference with protected rights.